Free Trade Zones

 - expand existing operations on 40 acres that are available for immediate construction.

-- establish and maintain operations in an industrial park that is occupied by more than 1,000,000 sq. feet of finished manufacturing space;
+- establish and maintain operations in an industrial park that is occupied by an inventory of more than 1,000,000 sq. feet of finished manufacturing space;

-- utilize the service of an abundant and qualified labor force.
+- utilize the services of an abundant and qualified labor force.

 The second FTZ that the Central American group owns and operates is the Zona Franca San Marcos.
 It is where the Central American Group has its headquarters.